hariharandelphix/mongo-hsm/mongo-load-service/README.md

 [//]: # (Copyright \(c\) 2023 by Delphix.
 All rights reserved.)

-# Mongo Hyperscale Compliance Unload Service
+# Mongo Hyperscale Compliance Load Service

-This is an unload service created for Mongo DB.
+This is an load service created for Mongo DB.

 ## Development: